Photographing Indigenous Cultures

 A Burmese weaver admired my Guatemalan handbag and eagerly demonstrated the similarity of her weaving technique and pattern.

-A farmer from Irian Jaya proudly showed me around his sweet potato garden and wanted to know all about the crops that grow in my “village” of Chicago.
+A farmer from Irian Jaya proudly showed me around her sweet potato garden and wanted to know all about the crops that grow in my “village” of Chicago.

 A Bolivian mourner at a La Paz cemetery was fascinated by mourning rituals in my country.
 She imparted the following wisdom.
 “It’s good to travel while you’re alive, because it’s much harder after you die.”
 Ponder that logic!